StichelMan/ChatSolid/README.md

 ### Description

-The inspiration to initiate this project was born during my undergraduate studies, where I was tasked with investigating a cutting-edge and relatively unexplored topic in web technology.
+The inspiration to initiate this project originated from my undergraduate studies, where I was tasked with investigating a cutting-edge and relatively unexplored topic in web technology.
 This assignment was set forth by Odisee, a renowned educational institution located in Ghent, Belgium.
 This repository hosts a React-based chat application that leverages decentralized data management using Solid principles